 Second, the amount of agility training you do is going to depend somewhat on how much sport-specific training you’re already doing.
 In general, 1-2 sessions of agility training per week is all you need.

-There are three different types of agility drills you’re going to learn about today - Cone drills, resisted agility drills, and reactive agility drills.
+There are three different types of agility drills: cone drills, resisted agility drills and reactive agility drills.

-Beginners are best suited for just using cone drills, working towards reactive agility drills and resisted agility drills once they have some training under their belts.
+Beginners are best suited for starting with cone drills and working towards the other two once they have some training under their belts.

 Because beginners need to work on the actual movement patterns first, learning how to change direction quickly with less risk for injury.

-So, what specific type of agility drills can you include in your training?
+If you're wondering what specific type of agility drills to include in your training, read on...

 There aren’t necessarily “right” or “wrong” agility exercises.
 Instead, the focus should be on a variety of movements in different planes - linear and lateral.
 Here are some examples:

-This agility drill is one of the tests you’ll see at the NFL combine and it’s also a great agility training exercise to use in your training.
+This agility drill is one of the tests the NFL uses and it’s also a great agility training exercise to use in your training.

-For this exercise you start in the middle of two cones that are 10 yards apart on each side of you.
-You sprint 5 yards to one cone, turn and sprint 10 yards to the far cone, turn and sprint back through the middle cone where you started.
+For this exercise, you start in the middle of two cones that are 10 yards apart on each side of you.
+You sprint five yards to one cone, turn and sprint 10 yards to the far cone, turn and sprint back through the middle cone where you started.

-Of course, that’s just one of the many variations, and you can use any combination of movements you want and even change the distance of the cones in the box.
+That’s just one of the many variations when it comes to box drills.
+You can use any combination of movements you want and even change the distance of the cones in the box.

-For the zig zag drill you’ll setup 6-8 cones 3-5 yards apart in a zig zag pattern and then sprint, backpedal, or shuffle from cone to cone as fast as you can.
+To effectively do zig zag drills, set up 6-8 cones, 3-5 yards apart in a zig-zag pattern and then sprint, backpedal, or shuffle from cone to cone as fast as you can.

-Reactive agility drills require the use of a partner and you’ll work on sprinting, shuffling, and backpedaling with your partner telling you when to change directions.
+Reactive agility drills require the use of a partner and include sprinting, shuffling, and backpedaling while your partner tells you when to change directions.

-You can start by sprinting and have your partner tell you “Backpedal” or “Shuffle” and you’ll switch to that movement.
+For example, start by sprinting and then your partner tells you, “Backpedal” or “Shuffle,” and you’ll switch to that movement.

-They can also point a direction or yell “Switch” and you’ll change direction on their command.
+They can also point in a certain direction or yell “switch,” and you’ll change direction on their command.

-With all of the cone agility drills and reactive drills you can also use resistance bands to up the level of difficulty.
-The best band to use for resisted agility drills?
-The bungee resistance band.
+With all of the cone agility drills and reactive drills, you can also use resistance bands to up the level of difficulty.
+The bungee resistance band is the best band to use for resisted agility drills.

-Agility training will make you a better athlete.
+Agility training makes you a better athlete.
 Period.